eloy522752868/Horiseon-Code-Refactor/README.md

 # Horiseon-Code-Refactor

 ## Description
-This is my very first project the we need make change to site for Horiseon Refactor.
+This is my very first project I needed to change and comment for Horiseon Refactor.

 ![Portfolio Site](./assets/images/HorieonSite.jpg)